-Fig. 7: The PEM Agent Wizard - Restart pop-up
+Fig. 7: The PEM Agent Installer - Restart pop-up

-Note: If you have already configured or are planning to configure any shell/batch script run by a Windows agent that is upgraded from any lower version to version 7.11, you must set the AllowBatchJobSteps parameter to True in the agent.cfg file.
+Note: If you are upgrading a Windows agent having PEM version lower than 7.11 and you have already configured or are planning to configure any shell/batch script run by the Windows agent, you must set the AllowBatchJobSteps parameter to True in the agent.cfg file.
 By default, the PEM agent will not execute any batch/shell script.

-1.1.2 Upgrading the PEM Server on a Windows host
+1.1.2 Upgrading the PEM Server on a Windows Host

-The PEM server installer facilitates upgrading directly between major versions of the PEM server (for example, you can upgrade directly from version 5.0 to version 7.5 without first upgrading to version 6.0).
+The PEM server installer facilitates upgrading directly between major versions of the PEM server; you can upgrade directly from version 5.0 to version 7.16 without first upgrading to version 6.0.